craftcms/cms/docs/assets-fields.md

 ### Restricting Uploads to a Single Folder

-If the “Restrict uploads to a single folder?” setting is checked, the “Sources” and “Default Upload Location” settings will be replaced with an “Upload Location” setting.
+If the “Restrict uploads to a single folder?” setting is checked, the “Volumes” and “Default Upload Location” settings will be replaced with an “Upload Location” setting.

 ### Restricting Allowed File Types